jkovacic/FreeRTOS-GCC-ARM926ejs/README.md

 `arm-none-eabi-size  obj/*.o | sort -n`

-To look at the generated assembler output, you can look at:
+To look at the generated assembler output, you can look at (also stored into the file "image.lst"):

 `arm-none-eabi-objdump -d image.elf`